 Already making a difference

-The ED&I Resource Hub has been piloted with success in projects across TD.
-In one instance involving undergraduate students, the Hub revealed the need for an additional seven net new personas to better reflect the diversity of undergraduate students (e.g., racialized, persons with disabilities, LGBTQ2+), and the nearly 500,000 international students studying at Canadian institutions.
+The Hub was initially piloted with success in projects across TD.
+In one instance involving undergraduate students, the Hub revealed the need for an additional seven net new personas to better reflect the diversity of undergraduate students (e.g., racialized, persons with disabilities, 2SLGBTQ+), and the nearly 500,000 international students studying at Canadian institutions.
 This deeper understanding of potential site users is reflected both in revisions to visual site design and functionality to support user needs.